 You do not need to be registered to be able to reclaim VAT on goods directly related to your disability.
 Find out what you can buy without paying VAT.

-To register as disabled, or if your card has expired, or you need a replacement card:
+To register as disabled* or to obtain a replacement card: